-- 3.6.2 Organisations and researchers should set up systems to ensure the confidentiality and security of personal data relating to human participants and human material involved in research. - 3.6.3 Organisations and researchers working with, for, or under the auspices of, any of the UK Departments of Health and/or the NHS must adhere to all relevant guidelines, such as the Health Research Authority (HRA) guidance: - UK Policy Framework for Health and Social Care Research (Reference 17); and - Use of human tissue in research (Reference 18).
+- 3.6.2 Organisations and researchers should set up systems to ensure the confidentiality and security of personal data relating to human participants and human material involved in research.
+As part of this, they should assess risks associated with any use of emerging tools, methods, and technologies for research such as AI taking action to mitigate those risks and ensure that ethical, legal, and security considerations are fully addressed.
+This includes issues of informed consent, data minimisation, and algorithmic bias. - 3.6.3 Organisations and researchers working with, for, or under the auspices of, any of the UK Departments of Health and/or the NHS must adhere to all relevant guidelines, such as the Health Research Authority (HTA) guidance: - UK Policy Framework for Health and Social Care Research (Reference 18); and - Use of human tissue in research (Reference 19).